Nevenall/monsters/Trunkles.md

 ## Trunkles, the Slippery Monstrosity

 ## Instinct

 ## Stats

 ## Moves

-Disarm with soothing song
+Disarm with a song
-Beg for food
 Sniff out dangers
-Squeeze through small spaces
+Squeeze through suprisingly small spaces
-Flee
+Flee at uncanny speed

 ## A Secret